 Spell selection: You have two potent defensive options in Shield (which can be cast as a reaction when needed) and Armour of Agayths (which has a built-in counterattack, and scales extremely well if using a slot above first level).
 Your basic action will likely be a cantrip, such as Fire Bolt or Thunderclap.
 Starting at fifth level, you add one d8 to a single damage roll, letting you get more value out of area-of-effect spells, such as Thunderwave and Fireball.

 |Spell-store Invisibility and give to your party’s Rogue

 You’ll be handing out your infusions to other party members, so the best choices depend on their classes and builds.
-Early on, Enhanced Defence and Enhanced Weapon are welcome everywhere.
+Early on, Enhanced Defense and Enhanced Weapon are welcome everywhere.
 Later in the game, when your party has found magic items to add to their key actions, you can provide more exotic action options, such as Pipes of the Sewers or the Ring of the Ram.

 We couldn’t get to the end of an article on Artificers without including at least one Dwarf!
-This build excels at constructing defences, being able to summon a turret, and also being excellent at creating mundane traps with thieves’.
-While the shooting turrets are powerful the defensive option plays into our theme by providing all allies within a radius with a small pile of temporary HP each round, keeping the fight going for longer.
+This build excels at constructing defenses, being able to summon a turret, and also being excellent at creating mundane traps with thieves’ tools.
+While the shooting turrets are powerful, the defensive option plays into our theme by providing all allies within a radius with a small pile of temporary HP each round, keeping the fight going for longer.

 Since a lot of your contributions will come from slinging boosted cantrips while your turret keeps the party alive, and you have a lot of HP and decent AC to keep you going, you don’t need that many items.
 This frees up your infusions to hand out to the rest of the party if you prefer to shine the spotlight on others (or perhaps if you’re an experienced player in a new group).